iamtheyammer/fetch-ford-service-manuals/README.md

 If you're not sure how to use them, ask a friend who does.

 Also, I **highly** recommend using macOS or another POSIX operating system (tested and working on both macOS and Ubuntu on WSL2).
-This library uses [`playwright`](https://github.com/microsoft/playwright), a headless browser interop library, to save documents as PDF files rather than raw HTML (this way files include images), and Playwright often works better on POSIX systems.
+This script uses [`playwright`](https://github.com/microsoft/playwright), a headless browser interop library, to save documents as PDF files rather than raw HTML (this way files include images), and Playwright often works better on POSIX systems.

 ### Set up Node (>16.3) and Yarn